-Electricity costs significantly more to provide during peak demand times – typically business days from 2 to 6 p.m. in the summer, on hot, humid days when AC use is highest.
-Alternately, electricity costs for the utility drop during nights and weekends when electrical demand is lower.
-The new TOU rates reflect these varying costs of electricity, and allow customers the opportunity to significantly lower their electric costs by shifting their energy use to times when costs are low, particularly on Energy Savings Days.
+Electricity costs significantly more to provide during times when customers are using more – typically business days from 2 to 6 p.m. in the summer, on hot, humid days when AC use is highest.
+Alternately, electricity costs less to provide when customers are using less.
+Electric rates that vary with the cost of delivering to customers allow customers the opportunity to lower their bills by shifting their energy use to the times when costs are lower.

 Energy Savings Days are select days when Consumers Energy will ask you to reduce your energy use.
 Participating customers are able to manage electric costs by reducing load during critical peak events.
 Consumers Energy may call up to fourteen critical peak events between June 1 and September 30 and up to five critical peak events between October 1 and May 31.
 24 hours in advance, customers participating in Peak Time Rewards and Critical Peak Pricing will receive a notification (text, email, or phone) and be prompted to reduce energy use typically from 2 to 6 p.m. to save on their bill.

 It’s simple.
 We will notify you to shift your energy use away from 2 p.m. to 6 p.m. on Energy Savings Days.
 If you reduce your energy use, you will receive a credit on your bill.

 It's simple.
 Receive a discounted rate all summer long during the hours of 12 a.m. to 2 p.m. and 7 p.m. and 12 a.m.
 In return, we will notify you on Energy Savings Days to shift your energy use during the hours of 2 p.m. to 6 p.m.
 If you are unable to shift your energy use during these times you will receive a charge of $1.00 per kWh for your energy use.